Biswa96/WslReverse/README.md

 * Alex Ionescu for [lxss project][1] and all the IOCTLs details ([MIT License][2]).
 * Steven G, Wen Jia Liu and others for ProcessHacker's collection of [native API header files][3] ([GPLv3 License][4]).

+## Contributing

+* For programmers: Need ideas to connect WSL with any other terminals like [mintty][5] without any ELF backend or any extra modules which creates extra processes.
+* For non-programmers: Provide some beautiful names for the structures and constant values used in `CreateProcessAsync.c` file.

 ## License